ortk95/planetmapper/docs/common_issues.rst

 `SpiceNOLEAPSECONDS` Error
 --------------------------
 This error usually occurs when SPICE has not loaded *any* of your desired kernels.
 This may be because PlanetMapper is not looking in the correct directory for your kernels, so make sure you have set :ref:`the kernel directory<kernel directory>` correctly.
+You should also ensure you have :ref:`the required lsk and pck kernels downloaded correctly<required kernels>`.

 `SpiceSPKINSUFFDATA` Error